ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 12 - 12.21.20

-:cherry_blossom: I was finally able to install Alteryx onto my Mac (actually in a Windows environment via VMWare); I'm overjoyed! <br>
+:cherry_blossom: I was finally able to install Alteryx onto my Mac (actually in a Windows environment via VMWare); I was overjoyed! <br>

 :cherry_blossom: It was smooth sailing once I had Alteryx installed.
 I completed a tutorial, and the completed a sample workflow.